cavos-labs/react/README.md

 ## Why use this?

 - **Easy Login**: Users sign in with their existing Google or Apple accounts.
-- **Secure**: The private keys are created on the user's device and never sent to our servers.
+- **Secure**: The private keys are created on the user's device, encrypted with their passkeys which generates a blob saved on our platform for the user to restore it.
 Only the user can access their wallet.
 - **Free Transactions**: We pay the gas fees for your users, so they do not need to buy ETH or STRK to start using your app.
 - **Works Everywhere**: Users can access their wallet from any device by logging in.